ConnieGuan/YellowCow/milestones/milestone11.md

 - Added popup text to icons on map to clarify what the icons are
 - Modified profile page so that when user submits new pintura, all of their own pinturas will be displayed on their profile
 - Profile page also shows message if user hasn't created any pinturas; button links to post page
+- Updated help page to include modified info and map icons

 ---